djiamnot/gdosc/README.md

 ![OSCtransmitter in creation menu](https://frankiezafe.org/images/7/7c/Godot_gdosc_OSCtransmitter.png)

-Once done, attach a script to it who looks like this:S
+Once done, attach a script to it who looks like this:

 ```python
 extends OSCtransmitter